Alex Corina

 Alex Corina was born in Bradford, where he attended Buttershaw Comprehensive School and Bradford College of Art.
 He moved in 1986 to Liverpool, where he worked as a civil servant for the Drugs Prevention and Community Safety Unit.
 Corina is known in Liverpool for his picture the Mona Lennon which features the Mona Lisa, John Lennon and the Liverpool waterfront in the background.
 It is a work that aims to represent Liverpool's past, present and future.

+Corina became a full-time artist following the success of Mona Lennon in 2003.
+He has exhibited work in Liverpool, Bradford, Leeds and Keele, particularly in the period leading up to Liverpool’s European Capital of Culture year in 2008.

 In 2007, Corina was named as one of Bradford College's 175 heroes as a celebration of 175 years providing education and training in Bradford.

 Corina is one of the leaders behind the idea of Garston Cultural Village, which is a campaign to encourage redevelopment in Garston.
 On 31 May 2008, Garston declared 'Cultural Independence' at the Garston Embassy, formerly The Wellington School.

+His work is described as expressionist in style, often combining pastel and acrylic techniques to depict scenes from Liverpool’s cultural and urban environment.
+Corina has continued to produce work associated with Liverpool’s cultural identity, including new versions of Mona Lennon and projects linked to community and cultural initiatives in the city.

+In 2022, Corina recreated his Mona Lennon artwork as part of a project linked to Liverpool’s Eurovision events, with proceeds supporting local initiatives assisting Ukrainian refugees.
+He also exhibited a series of paintings depicting Sefton Park to mark the park’s 150th anniversary.